movq/openbsd/gnu/llvm/llvm/docs/Passes.rst

 into the preheader block, or by sinking code to the exit blocks if it is safe.
 This pass also promotes must-aliased memory locations in the loop to live in registers, thus hoisting and sinking "invariant" loads and stores.

-Hoisting operations out of loops is a canonicalization transform.
-It enables and simplifies subsequent optimizations in the middle-end.
-Rematerialization of hoisted instructions to reduce register pressure is the responsibility of the back-end, which has more accurate information about register pressure and also handles other optimizations than LICM that increase live-ranges.

 This pass uses alias analysis for two purposes: